 In addition, there is also no research specifically focusing on the employment needs and situation (e.g. discrimination) of adult autistics in Singapore, and I wish to cover this gap.

-I wish to profile all autistics aged 18+ in Singapore who have the cognitive ability to take the survey themselves, but I understand that I will be unlikely to obtain that.
+I wish to profile all autistics aged 18+ in Singapore who have the cognitive ability to take the survey themselves, but I understand that I will be unlikely to obtain sufficient numbers unless a large VWO or a government agency is willing to support me.
 What I wish to settle for is to use this preliminary research to obtain interest/funding and gauge potential exploration areas for a full-fledged follow-up study.
 This means that the focus will be broad and shallow, which I believe is possible to do using the low-cost online survey approach.
 It is also possible that I can expand the research target to cover participants in Malaysia or other Asian countries to help boost the N-Size.

-This project will start in 2019.
+This project will start in 2020.
 It will use a series of Google Forms to collect responses anonymously, with special precautions taken to safeguard data integrity.
 Most of the responses will be close-ended (7-point scale) to facilitate analysis.
-Open-ended responses will be included but kept to a minimum.

-Participants will be given the option to identify themselves if they wish to participate in further research, but no personally identifying data will be included in the dataset.
+Participants will be given the option to identify themselves if they wish to participate in further research.
 The mechanisms for recruitment will include social media, partner organisations and autism-related events.